de-pot-op-org/go-potty-portal-automation/README.md

 ### Step 8: Send Welcome Emails

 For each new user added, the script generates welcome emails in both English and Dutch.
-These emails are saved to the `welcome-emails.txt` file in the root directory.
+These emails are saved to the `outputs/welcome-emails.txt` file.
 Send these emails to the new users to provide them with login credentials.

 ## Troubleshooting